Characters / Kiwi Blitz

 - Heroic B.S.O.D.: She does not take letting her father and one of her closest friends get kidnapped very well.

-- I Know Kung-Fu: Tae Kwan Do.
+- I Know Kung-Fu: Tae Kwan Do, to be exact.

 - Inelegant Blubbering: Exhibits this here, after finding out the security guard whose death she felt responsible for hadn't actually died.